Glossary of Terms

 - Transactions are used to invoke blockchain state changes and usually come from external clients

-Blockchain, the maintainers of which are a limited set of entities with established real-world identities.
+A blockchain which maintainers are a limited set of entities with established real-world identities.
 Accordingly, validator nodes in a permissioned blockchain are few in numbers and are authenticated with the help of public-key cryptography.

 Permissioned blockchains usually use variations of authenticated consensus.